 La Paz Municipality

-As of June 1st, only construction and mining operations are allowed to resume, as well as indispensable businesses for its operation.
-All other non-essential activities are prohibited until June, 15th.
+On June 1st, construction and mining operations were allowed to resume, as well as indispensable businesses for its operation.
+Starting June 15th, the following realms of businesses were permitted to open:

 All municipal beaches are once again closed to the public and alcohol may only be sold until 6:00 pm.